Making Decisions

 - Acceptable

-- Solutions that meet your threshold for "good enough"
+- Solutions that meet the threshold for "good enough"

 - Settle / Compromise

-- Solutions below your threshold, taken only when forced
+- Solutions below the threshold, taken only when forced

 - Failure